Nestling cosily on the coast road between the villages of Mathry and Trefin lies the beautiful cove and village of Abercastle.

 Cargos included grain, limestone, butter, honey, corn, and coal.
 All that now remains of Abercastle's industrial past are limekiln remnants and a ruined grain store.

-The beach is a mixture of muddy sand and shingle but is a very popular location for those wishing to fish, kayak and sail.
+The beach is a mixture of sand and shingle and is a very popular location for those wishing to fish, kayak and sail.

 Abercastle still boasts a working harbour managed by Abercastle Boat Owners Association.